junglesta/shaman-blog/src/content/post/kundalini-boost.md

 ---
-title: "How do i obtain a boost for my male kundalini?"
+title: "How do I obtain a boost for my male kundalini?"
 description: "Bro, just chill with a bowl of edamame or munch on some almonds.
 Nature's protein bars, no gym bro's subscription needed!"
 publishDate: "5 jan 2024"
 tags: ["natural", "trip", "kundalini", "wisdom", "stoked", "chill"]